nomocas/babelute/manual/theory.md

 > In computational linguistics, word-sense disambiguation (WSD) is __an open problem__ of natural language processing and ontology.
 WSD is identifying which sense of a word (i.e. meaning) is used in a sentence, when the word has multiple meanings.
 The solution to this problem impacts other computer-related writing, such as discourse, improving relevance of search engines, anaphora resolution, coherence, inference et cetera.

 Babelute allows a big step toward WSD's resolution.
-For two reasons :
+For 3 reasons :

-- Lexicon Second Dimension
+- Lexicon Second Dimension :
+   - aka the fact that word's lexicon reference is always stored in any lexem.
+   - So sentences that need to be recognized contain directly the missing information (i.e. how it could be understand, word by word).
 - Dry & Context Free Grammar
+   - babelute sentences syntax focus on structuration (through parenthesis) in place of linearisation as in Human related languages (where lexem are placed side by side in sentence, with few punctuation).
+It make sentences Unambiguous in their structure.

-=> 3 dimensions disambiguation : lexicon, word, pragmas
+- 4 Dimensions full disambiguation : lexicon, word, arguments, pragmas
+   - In fact, to get __FULL__ meaning of a concept, we need to know its effects in the real world (which is the fondamentals of Pragmatics Philosophy from Charles Sanders Pierce).
+So to get the precise meaning of something we need to get 4 variables :
+      - the word used (the model name)
+      - its arguments (the instance parameters)
+      - the lexicon (the word(s) abstract semantic (the models))
+      - the pragmatics (the word(s) concreet implementations)

 ## Sentence's Forms